Kepler.gl vs SynthoAI

 - Displaying demographic information

-- Machine learning model training
+- Synthetic data for machine learning model training

-- Data sharing for research
+- Data sharing without exposing sensitive information

 The underlying AI models each tool runs on.
 Model details show on hover.